shawnparslow/Pack108/Committee/2022-09-Meeting/readme.md

 # September 2022 Committee Meeting

 ## Discussion
+* Open Roles
-* Many Open Roles (all broken into small functions that only occur during parts of the year)
+  * There are many open roles but they are all broken up into small managable functions (many only occur during parts of the year)
-  * Treasurer - Currently Doug, needs a replacement
+    * Treasurer - Currently Doug L. who is staying on from lasty year to help us, needs a replacement to hand things over to
-  * Advancement
+    * Advancement - Job involves looking in scout book at new scout achievments, picking up awards from the scout shop, sorting/labeling for pack meeting hand out
     * Membership
     * Fundraising/Popcorn Col.
-  * PW Derby
+    * Pinewood Derby - Shawn will manage and cross train
-  * Small Roles
+    * Blue Gold Dinner - Winter event where we celebrate our Arrow of Light recipients
-    * Blue Gold Dinnder, Shirt Orders
+    * Annual Shirt Orders
-  * Web Team / Social / Email
+    * Web Team / Social / Email - Editing web forms, sending out info on social media, email comminication
-  * Secretary
+    * Secretary - Take meeting minutes/send out, manage scoutbook events/notifications
     * Summer Camp Chair (Lowe)
     * Outdoor Event Chair (Campouts, etc)

 * New Scout Enrollment
   * Bring a friend?